 · We aim for a pupil premium Attainment 8 score that is as close to the cohort as a whole as possible, and at least 0.5 less than the gap in 2019.

-· We aim for 100% Grade 5+ in English and Maths, although this will be a challenge.
+· We aim for 100% Grade 5+ in English and Maths.
 We aim for the EBacc entry percentage to be at least 85%.

-· We expect Pupil Premium destinations data to be in line with that for others at the end of KS4, so we would like to see our Pupil Premium students applying for higher education courses at the end of KS5, which makes them indistinct from other students as a group.
+· We expect Pupil Premium destinations data to be in line with that for others at the end of KS4, and we would like to see our Pupil Premium students leaving for destinations at the end of KS5, which makes them indistinct from other students as a group (particularly, in our context, in terms of accessing higher education or apprenticeships).

-· We aim for attendance of disadvantaged students to be in line with other students and at least 95%.
+· We aim for attendance of disadvantaged students to be in line with other students and at least 95%, as per DfE guidance.

 Challenges